31st Air Defense Artillery Brigade: History

 The headquarters was inactivated in 1960 at McChord Air Force Base, Wash. and then reactivated on 15 December 1961 at Lockport Air Force Station, N.Y., as the 31st Artillery Brigade (Air Defense).
 It assumed the personnel and equipment of the inactivating 2nd Artillery Group (Air Defense).
 At the time, the brigade appears to have supervised, among others, 1-4 Artillery (AD), and 2nd Battalion 62nd Artillery, plus 2nd Missile Battalion, 209th Artillery, NY ARNG.
 In response to the Cuban Missile Crisis, the brigade was set up with nine Hercules and Hawk battalions defending southern Florida from attack by Cuba and the Soviet Union.
 The brigade was designated under its present name on 15 March 1972, and after one final inactivation in 1979 at Homestead Air Force Base in Fla., the brigade would be reactivated again on 1 April 1988, at Fort Hood, Tex. to support III Corps.
 In February, 1996, the brigade once again received movement orders, this time to Fort Bliss, Tex.

 In 2003, Heidi V. Brown took command, becoming the first woman in charge of a brigade in combat.

-In June 2008, 3-2 ADA entered the Korean peninsula to conduct operations at Osan AFB, Suwon, Camp Humphries, and Camp Carrol under the temporary command of the 35th Brigade.
+In June 2008, 3-2 ADA entered the Korean peninsula to conduct operations at Osan AFB, Suwon, Camp Humphries, and Camp Carrol under the temporary command of the 35th Air Defense Artillery Brigade.

-31st ADA underwent a BRAC-directed move from Fort Bliss, Tex. to Fort Sill, Okla. in July 2009.
+The Base Realignment and Closure Commission process meant the brigade moved from Fort Bliss, Tex. to Fort Sill, Okla. in July 2009.

 In June 2010, 3-2 ADA deployed again to Bahrain, Qatar, and UAE for an air defense mission to defend assets from Iran, for one year in support of Operation Enduring Freedom and returned its Soldiers home safely in July 2011.

 Currently the brigade consists of a Headquarters and Headquarters Battery; 3-2 ADA Battalion (Patriot), 4-3 ADA Battalion (Patriot), and 5-5 ADA Battalion (AMD), Fort Sill, OK.
+It is also reported that the brigade has responsibility for the 12th Missile Defense Battery at Prince Sultan Air Base, Saudi Arabia, which operates the AN/TPY-2 radar (though 1st Space Brigade is "associated" with 12 MDB).